Pony Island: Gameplay

 Pony Island is presented as a crude arcade game.
 It is primarily a point-and-click style adventure game, frequently referencing other user-interface metaphors, such as a simulated operating system.
 The player must explore the internal programming of the "Pony Island" arcade game in order to progress.
 At times, the player must play "Pony Island", a type of endless runner game with shoot 'em up elements, guiding a pony character through a grassy valley, avoiding obstacles and shooting enemies that might attack it.
 The "programming" of "Pony Island", as well as of the operating system, may be accessed by clicking on "portals" that appear on the screen, presenting the player with simplified pseudocode along with one or more boxes and visual instruction commands, such as "move down", "move left" or "repeat".
 On these screens, the player will be required to reorder the visual instructions as to modify how the "programming" will execute.
 This will either bypass any "corruptions" in the game's code, or in some cases "cheat" (for example raising their experience points) the game, in order to progress.
 The person that the player talks to within the game on messenger creates portals to the core files, of which can be interacted with.
-In one part of the game, there are 4 people, including the player: The Devil ("1U©iF#r"), CORRUPTED, h0peles$0ul, and you, Guest.